 “What was the Neolithic?
-It was a matter of new resources, among them pottery, polished stone tools and domesticated plans and animals.”
+It was a matter of new resources, among them pottery, polished stone tools and domesticated plants and animals.”

 In Britain and Ireland, the Neolithic was the period between around 4000BC and 2500BC that saw the widespread adoption of agriculture.